aws-neuron/aws-neuron-eks-samples/flux_serve/README.md

 kubectl apply -f specs/compile-flux-256x144.yaml kubectl apply -f specs/compile-flux-512x512.yaml
 ```
 Note the three pending Jobs that Karpenter seeks to fulfill.
-Current setup requires `aws.amazon.com/neuron: 8` which is half od `trn1.32xlarge` so expect two `trn1.xlarge` to be launched.
+Current setup requires `aws.amazon.com/neuron: 8` which is half of `trn1.32xlarge` so expect two `trn1.xlarge` to be launched.
 * Deploy the Flux serving backend that loads the model from HuggingFace and uses the preloaded neuron model graph from S3 and standby for inference requests.
 The backend includes Deployment Pods and Services that route inference requests to the Pods so each model-api shapes scales horizontly.
 ```bash
 kubectl apply -f specs/flux-neuron-1024x576-model-api.yaml kubectl apply -f specs/flux-neuron-256x144-model-api.yaml kubectl apply -f specs/flux-neuron-512x512-model-api.yaml
 ```
 Note the three pending Deployment Pods that Karpenter seeks to fulfill.
-Current setup requires `aws.amazon.com/neuron: 8` which is half od `trn1.32xlarge` so expect two `trn1.xlarge` to be launched.
+Current setup requires either `aws.amazon.com/neuron: 8` which is half od `trn1.32xlarge` or `aws.amazon.com/neuron: 6` which is a full `inf2.24xlarge` instance.

 * Deploy the Flux serving frontend that includes Gradio app.
 ```bash